-Nick Harkaway is the author of two previous novels, The Gone-Away World and Angelmaker, and a nonfiction work about digital culture, The Blind Giant: Being Human in a Digital World.
-He is also a regular blogger for The Bookseller’s FutureBook… More about Nick Harkaway
+NICK HARKAWAY is the author of three previous novels, The Gone-Away World, Angelmaker, and Tigerman, as well as a nonfiction work about digital culture, The Blind Giant: Being Human in a Digital World.
+He is also a regular blogger for The Bookseller’s FutureBook website.
+He lives… More about Nick Harkaway

 Ebook | $11.99